BuckBoost/volatility_victoria/README.md

 Now you need to update the source list with working repository.
 Here are the list of the working repositories which need to be added.

-Edit the /etc/apt/source.lst file in vim and add the following entries.
+Edit the /etc/apt/sources.list file in vim and add the following entries.
---if CDROM error shows up, do comment the cd-rom lines in the source.lst
+--if CDROM error shows up, do comment the cd-rom lines in the sources.list

 deb http://archive.debian.org/debian/ lenny contrib main non-free